 The European Central Bank (“ECB”) was established in 1999.
 Its role is to discuss and apply changes to monetary policy in Europe.

-The ECB is a central bank, and thus does not like unpredictable market activity.
-It will generally provide the market with warning of impending policy changes via comments to the press.
+The ECB is a central bank and thus does not like unpredictable market activity.
+It will generally provide the market with a warning of impending policy changes via comments to the press.